Non-stop flights to Rome (Fiumicino) (FCO)

 From Cologne-Bonn and Düsseldorf, you can fly with Eurowings.

-From Hamburg, direct flights are offered by Eurowings.
+From Hamburg, direct flights are offered by easyJet, Eurowings and Neos.

-From Munich, you can fly non-stop with Alitalia (SkyTeam) or Lufthansa (Star Alliance).
+From Hanover, you can fly non-stop to Rome (Fiumicino) with Eurowings.

-From Stuttgart, direct flights are offered by Eurowings.
+From Stuttgart, the only airline with direct flights is Eurowings.

 Flights from Greece to Rome (Fiumicino)

-From Corfu (Kerkyra), you can fly non-stop with Aegean (Star Alliance) or Vueling.
-This is a seasonal route that starts in June and ends in September.
+From Chania (Crete), you can fly non-stop with Ryanair or Wizz Air Malta.
+This is a seasonal route that starts in June and ends in October.

-From Kefalonia, the only airline with direct flights is Vueling.
+From Kos, direct flights are offered by Ryanair.
 This is a seasonal route that starts in June and ends in September.

-From Mykonos, direct flights are offered by Aegean (Star Alliance), Neos and Vueling.
+From Mykonos, direct flights are offered by ITA Airways (Star Alliance), Neos and Wizz Air Malta.
 This is a seasonal route that starts in May and ends in September.

-From Preveza / Lefkada, you can fly non-stop to Rome (Fiumicino) with Vueling.
+From Preveza / Lefkada, you can fly non-stop to Rome (Fiumicino) with Ryanair.
 This is a seasonal route that starts in June and ends in September.

-From Rhodes, direct flights are offered by Alitalia (SkyTeam), Neos and Vueling.
+From Rhodes, there are 4 airlines that have direct services to Rome (Fiumicino), which are ITA Airways (Star Alliance), Neos, Ryanair and Wizz Air Malta.
 This is a seasonal route that starts in June and ends in September.

-From Santorini, you can fly non-stop with Aegean (Star Alliance) or Vueling.
+From Thessaloniki, you can fly non-stop with Aegean (Star Alliance) or Ryanair.

 Flights from Hong Kong to Rome (Fiumicino)

-Hong Kong is the only city in Hong Kong with direct flights to Rome (Fiumicino).
+In Hong Kong, the only airport that has a direct connection to Rome (Fiumicino) is Hong Kong.
 From Hong Kong, direct flights are offered by Cathay Pacific (Oneworld).
+This is a seasonal route that starts in May and ends in October.

 Flights from Hungary to Rome (Fiumicino)

-In Hungary, the only airport that has a direct connection to Rome (Fiumicino) is Budapest.
-From Budapest, you can fly non-stop with Alitalia (SkyTeam) or Wizz Air.
+Budapest is the only city in Hungary with direct flights to Rome (Fiumicino).
+From Budapest, you can fly non-stop with Wizz Air or Wizz Air Malta.

 Flights from India to Rome (Fiumicino)